International Skyrunning Federation Rules

 2.4.1 SKYRACE® – race over 20 km distance and 1,200m vertical climb falling under the SKY or SKYULTRA discipline.

 2.4.2 SKYMARATHON® – race over 42 km distance (5% tolerance) and 2,520m vertical climb.
-The use of the name is possible also if 4,000m altitude is reached.
+The name also applies to races up to or over 4,000m altitude.

 2.4.3 VERTICAL KILOMETER® – race falling under the Vertical discipline with 1,000m vertical climb (5% tolerance) and not exceeding 5 km in length.
 Five percent of the total distance must be over 33% incline.
 Poles, ropes and climbing equipment are allowed.
 The Vertical Kilometer® is defined at various altitude levels (+/- 200m variable).
 Example: from 0 – 1,000m, 1,000 – 2,000m, 2,000 – 3,000m.
 A double or triple Vertical Kilometer® is also recognised.